Obedient-Lobsters/WorkforceManagement/README.md

 ## Departments

 ###View All
 The great folks in the Human Resources Department can view all Departments when the Department Naviagation Link is clicked.
+The Department view shows links for "Create new Department" under the page title and "details" link to the right of each department.

 ###Add A New Department
 Human Resources can add a new department by clicking Create New link on the View all Departments view.
 The link will show a form with an input field requesting the new department name and a submit button.
 Once submitted they will be rerouted back to view all department page and the new department is also listed.